Commitment to Support and Unity

 Hugo Elementary students recently collected boxed goods for the Hugo Food Shelf.
 Before the items were turned over, students celebrated out on the blacktop by watching a domino run of all of the collected boxes.
 The collection contained a total of 663 boxes of food that weighed in at 602 pounds when the donated goods were dropped off at the Hugo Food Shelf.

 The district's Senior Program is hosting a Parking Lot Rummage Sale from 10 a.m. - 3 p.m. on May 22 in the Normandy Park Education Center parking lot.
-Those who wish to reserve a spot to sell can do so through the district's Community Services Registration platform here.

 The district's Community Services Summer Catalog includes the Bear's Bulletin, a flip-book companion to the catalog that includes district/school updates and notices of upcoming events.
 The recent Spring 2021 issue included a call for pics of students in their Bear Wear, and the community did not disappoint.
 Those who wish to do the same may email photos to firstname.lastname@example.org - you may find your little one(s) featured in a District publication!